SensehacK/dev-cheatsheet/terminal/youtube_dl.md

 18          mp4       640x360
 22          mp4       1280x720    (best)

 notice that youtube-dl has labeled the last option 1280x720 as the 'best' quality and that's what it will download by default, but that the line starting with 137 is actually higher quality 1920x1080.
-Youtube has separated the video and audio streams for the lines labeled DASH so we also need to pick the highest quality audio which in this case is the line starting with 141.
+YouTube has separated the video and audio streams for the lines labeled DASH so we also need to pick the highest quality audio which in this case is the line starting with 141.
 Then we run youtube-dl again this time specifying the audio and video:

 > youtube-dl -f 137+141 https://www.youtube.com/watch\?v\=-pxRXP3w-sQ

 and it will download the 1080p video and auto-merge it with the highest-quality audio.
 It should also auto-deleted the separate downloaded parts.
 This method is a little extra work, but will get you the best results.

-## Updating Youtube
+## Updating YouTube

 Update Youtube-dl